VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/recipes.md

 | Dune  | Frank Herbert | 1965 |
 | 1984  | George Orwell | 1949 |

-Given that the **Every Row** switch is turned off, the following template renders a table from the query result:
+Given that the **All Rows** switch is turned on, the following template renders a table from the query result:

 ```md
 | Title | Author | Year |